 Housed in a 15th-century Florentine palace, the Palazzo Strozzi Foundation has been hosting exhibitions of art from antiquity to contemporary, changing the face of Florence’s art scene since 2006.
 Its Instagram feed includes works from the latest exhibitions, pictures uploaded by visitors, and snapshots of famous guests.

 As one of the most important art-historical institutions in the world, The Courtauld has amassed an important collection of works of art.
 Each day a picture from the collection is uploaded alongside a caption which offers a bite-sized art-history lesson.

 Located in a 5,000-acre botanical garden in the Brazilian rainforest, the Inhotim Institute has become one of South America’s most important centres for domestic and international contemporary art.
 Its Instagram feed features works of art surrounded by lush vegetation and under azure skies sure to brighten your feed.

 One of America’s best historical museums, the Isabella Stewart Gardner Museum has a brilliant collection of 18th and 19th-century art.
 Its Instagram account includes images of its team of conservators working tirelessly to preserve its collections, offering in the process a glimpse into the private life of a museum.

-Over the course of its 251-year history, Christie’s has grown to become respected across the globe for its take on all things art.
-Our Instagram feed highlights upcoming auctions as well as collecting guides, exhibition highlights, interviews and news.
+Over the course of its 253-year history, Christie’s has grown to become respected across the globe for its take on all things art.
+Our Instagram feed, which has almost half a million followers, highlights upcoming auctions as well as collecting guides, exhibition highlights, interviews and news.
 But, of course, you knew that already...